geo-ant/blog/_posts/2024-07-20-bayesian-nonlinear-least-squares.md

 [^exercise-reader]: Finally, I have an opportunity to be the one writing that sentence.
 [^ignorance]: Priors conveying ignorance are actually surprisingly tricky.
 We'll see another one of those that has a vastly different functional form later.
 [^conf-bands]: Credible intervals are not (quite) the same as [confidence bands](https://en.wikipedia.org/wiki/Confidence_and_prediction_bands).
 The former are a Bayesian concept, while the latter are a frequentist concept.
 Both serve a conceptually similar purpose.
+[^covpar]: Since the variances of the parameters are on the diagonal of the covariance matrix.